 Relating to or concerned with the whole or complete system rather than with the analysis of, treatment of, or dissection into parts.

-- Are you a passionate disruptive entrepreneur, ready to create waves?
+- Are you an influencer ready to create waves?

 - Are you on a mission to reach as many people with your biz to add value to people’s lives?

 - Are you ready to share your message with the world and profit from your passion?

 You’ve come to the right place.
 You’ve set up your business and know you have a unique offering.
 If it isn’t unique, your approach definitely is.
 You’ve set up a couple of social media accounts, the numbers have gone up but you’re running out of ideas.
 More followers are great, but you’re not really sure this translates into more customers.

 You know that PR and social media are important (because everyone says so).
 You’ve tried some marketing, with limited results.
 You’ve gained a few loyal customers through your efforts, who RAVE about your business, but you haven’t seen the growth you expected.
 To be honest you’re not entirely sure of the steps to take to take it up a notch.